 Risk Profile Assessment: For any significant initiative on an agency's long-term plan, completion of a Risk Profile Assessment (RPA) is required before substantive work starts on any business case process.
 It's useful to do this as part of the Strategic Assessment process.
-The RPA also provides input to the Point of Entry/Point of Entry document.
+The RPA also provides input to the Business Case Scoping document.

 - Organisations not in-scope for CO (19) 6 may find completing an RPA useful to gather consistent information about proposed projects, and to provide a consistent risk assessment for prioritisation, and for allocation of resources for risk mitigation.

 Scoping/ Point of Entry document: As part of the Strategic Assessment, and before starting work on a business case, we recommend that agencies use the Treasury Point of Entry/Scoping document to agree the Business Case approach with their Monitoring Agency or Treasury Vote Analyst.
 This discussion agrees: